 When putting together this “roadmap” for your business and communicating that information with internal stakeholders, there are a few important things to keep in mind:

 - It is essential to report information on key operating metrics and not only report on items that can be interpreted from the income statement.
 For example, the balance sheet and statement of cash flows can also provide important information to internal stakeholders, such as: How much cash is tied up in receivables?
 Have you taken on new debt?
 What about inventory?

 - Financial information and reports should not be viewed in isolation.
-Rather, the information should be compared to prior periods to understand trends.
+Rather, the information should be compared to prior periods to understand influence trends.

 - The owners of each metric should be able to explain the results that have occurred so internal stakeholders can understand what the results actually mean.
 Has inventory grown because of a new product line?
 Has cash increased because the company is now using a line of credit?
-Is staff utilization lower because the company is hiring in advance of customer growth?
+Is employees utilization lower because the company is hiring in advance of customer growth?

-- Communicating financial information in an organized and easy to understand method—such as using pictures and graphs instead of a list of numbers, and showing trends to help managers visualize projections—can help increase credibility with board members (internally or externally) and improve meeting productivity.
+- Communicating financial information in an organized and easy to understand method—such as using pictures and graphs instead of a list of numbers, and showing trends to help managers visualize projections—can help increase credibility with board individuals (internally or externally) and improve meeting productivity.
 Take a look at a recent case study.

 We Can Help

 Presenting timely financial information in an easily digestible format is essential in communicating with internal stakeholders.
 If you need professional looking reports prepared to increase your credibility and improve meeting productivity with internal stakeholders, we can help.
 Contact us today for a free consultation with one of our CFOs.

 Free Email Updates